Yash2003Bisht/NewsApi/README.md

 # News Api
-Programme to fetch the news and speak it.
+Programme to fetch the news and speak it [some change].